 - Professional or vocational courses, including apprenticeships and most law, health, leadership, and business or finance courses.

-- Work not applicable toward a bachelor’s degree, academic in nature, and appropriate for the liberal arts program.
+- Work not applicable toward a bachelor’s degree, that is not academic in nature, and/or appropriate for the liberal arts program.

 - Courses that have been previously completed at Whitman (or anywhere else), or that are very similar to such courses.

 - Courses with a grades lower than C- (1.7 on a 4.0 scale).

 - Courses from unaccredited institutions.